badonnthedeer/AnthroTraits/README.md

     When panicked, you have a good chance to vocalize your fear.
     </li>
     <li><h2>Feral Digestion</h2>
-    Grape, onion, chocolate, gum, alcohol, and caffeine poison you.<br>
+    Foods poisonous to ferals poison you.<br>
     (Not an exhaustive list for real life, be careful what you feed your pets!)
     </li>
     <li><h2>Lonely</h2>